Luna/Luna/docs/types/contexts.md

 # Monadic Contexts

+> [!WARNING]
+> Reword for people without strong Haskell background.
+Those who don't
+> know what _lifting_ is?
+>
-Coming from a Haskell background, we have found that Monads provide a great abstraction with which to reason about program behaviour, but they have some severe usability issues.
-The main one of these is the lack of automatic lifting, requiring users to explicitly lift computations through their monad transformer stack.
+> Coming from a Haskell background, we have found that Monads provide a great
+> abstraction with which to reason about program behaviour, but they have some
+> severe usability issues.
+The main one of these is the lack of automatic lifting,
+> requiring users to explicitly lift computations through their monad transformer
+> stack.

-For a language as focused on usability as Enso is this really isn't feasible.
+For a language as focused on usability as Enso is importing all the **complexity of Haskell monads** really isn't feasible.
 To that end, we have created the notion of a 'Monadic Context', which is a monad transformer based on Supermonads (see [references](./references.md#monadic-contexts)).
 These have special support in